sixxkr/sixxkr/README.md

 <h2 align="left">Hi 👋!
-My name is Karsten Errando Winoto AKA sixxkr and I'm a Data Scientist and Data Analyst, from Indonesia</h2>
+My name is Karsten Errando Winoto and I'm a Data Scientist and Data Analyst, from Indonesia</h2>

 ###